At TriForce, we’re all about helping you organize your values so that you bring more positive value into your life.

 Similarly, it isn’t just “time” that you value.
 Time in and of itself is really valueless.
 Time does however allow you to do or get the other things you enjoy.
 Examples of replacement answers might be: “Time by myself to think.”
 “Time to play with my kids.”
 “Time to go on a date with my significant other.”,

-So now that you have your list of 10 things that you value, now comes the hard part.
+So now that you have your list of 10 things that you value, here comes the hard part.
+Gut check time.

 The real introspection comes when you consider how your life really shows that you value these things.
 If your list is full of things that include spending time with your family, but you find that you spend 80 hours a week at work, your life bar is getting depleted quickly.